attilamacskasy/opengwtools/vpn-roadwarriors/README.md

 - **Key generation errors** – Install Python’s `cryptography` package (`pip install cryptography`) or the WireGuard tools (`apt install wireguard-tools`) so the script can produce keys locally.
 - **Interface already exists** – Option 2 simply reuses the interface, updates listen port/address, and refreshes metadata—safe to run multiple times.
 - **Peer already present on router** – The helper warns about unmanaged peers; add them manually or remove them from the CHR to keep things in sync.
+- **Stuck handshakes** – In Winbox, open **Interfaces → WireGuard → Peers** and confirm the endpoint IP/port, RX/TX counters, and last handshake (see screenshot above).
+If the timer never resets, verify the client has the correct `AllowedIPs`, the CHR firewall permits UDP from the displayed endpoint, and there is no NAT device rewriting ports unexpectedly.

 Keep iterating—this utility is intentionally modular so you can extend it with MDM distribution, MFA enrollment, or monitoring hooks without reworking the core workflow.